HubertSotnowski/cainapp-old/README.md

 And run ```python3 1.py```

 Sadly, Discord limits the file size to 8MB, so bitrate isn't high and video length is limited.
 Audio bitrate is also only 69kbps

-As a note to windows users, python 3.9 only supports Windows 8+, so don't expect it to work with 7, if you were even planning on using that in the first place.

 ## How to train 🚆